 The movie also made me reminisce about summer camp.
-Growing up, I went to mostly day camps during summer, but in 7th-grade our entire class got to go to a week-long sleepaway camp in Cape Cod, MA.
+Growing up in Massachusetts, I went to mostly day camps during the summer, but in 7th-grade our entire class got to go to a week-long sleepaway camp on Cape Cod.
 We did everything one should do at summer camp: swimming, orienteering, obstacle courses, tug-of-war.
-We survived a bike trip through a rain storm to anoceanographic institute.
+We survived a bike trip through a rain storm to an oceanographic institute.
 We got thrown into mud pits by camp counselors.
 We freaked out over slow dancing with the opposite sex at the end-of-camp dance.

 I initially attempted a recipe out of Bon Appetit for whole wheat s’more cookies.
 Even after reading all the negative reviews, I decided to push on, making adjustments that commenters suggested.
 The result was still a total bust.
 The cookies were way too floury, puffy, and bland.